Skip to main content

 })

-Bootstrap the Inertia app in resources/js/app.ts.
-The @inertiajs/vite plugin handles page resolution and mounting automatically, so a minimal entry point is all you need.
+Start the Inertia app from resources/js/app.ts.
+The @inertiajs/vite plugin handles page auto-resolution and mounting, so only a minimal entry point is needed.

 import { createInertiaApp } from '@inertiajs/svelte'